-H. P. Lovecraft embarked on their first tour of the West Coast in late 1967, establishing themselves as a live favorite of San Francisco and Los Angeles.
-You decided to relocate to the West Coast permanently in an attempt to advance their careers and so, in early 1968, you moved to Marin County, California.
-Grateful Dead, Jefferson Airplane, and Moby Grape, as well as with touring British bands such as Pink Floyd, Traffic, and The Who.
-I would love if you could share some interesting stories that happened on this concerts…
+H. P. Lovecraft embarked on their first tour of the West Coast in late 1967.
+You decided to relocate to the West Coast permanently.
+You moved to Marin County and performed with the Grateful Dead, Jefferson Airplane, Moby Grape, as well as with touring British bands such as Pink Floyd, Traffic, and The Who.

 I wish I had some interesting stories to share about our early tours.
 As with most things, there were some great moments, and some not so great.
 I loved gigging with Traffic, and Buffalo Springfield.
 Musically I felt we were well matched with them, and really enjoyed our shows together.
 Playing the Fillmore East was also a wonderful experience.

 You started to record your second album in I.D.
 Sound Studios in Los Angeles.